Jouzer/foxer_IoT_screen/README.md

 O 3D design and print box / cover for a commercial box (Schneider Exact most likely)

 X/Kinda Show failure icons (disconnect from internet, failed to connect server, temperature sensor not refreshing)

+O Add screen sleep mode and wake on touch

 ?
 Second view after touching any of the sensor --> Show CO2 and humidity, draw a trend chart from last 24h